projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

    }

-You can change the graph layout (from top-to-bottom to left-to-right), node shapes (rectangles, circles, house, star, etc.), style (filled, rounded), and colors, along with the text displayed in the node, and the resulting image placement on the page (centered):
+You can change the following attributes:

+* Graph layout (from top-to-bottom to left-to-right)
+* Node shapes (rectangles, circles, houses, stars, etc.)
+* Style (filled, rounded)
+* Colors
+* Text displayed in the node
+* Placement of the resulting image on the page (centered)

+Example:

 .. literalinclude:: images/circle-square.dot